 Most green families are on some sort of budget.
 If you’re in that boat (like me) then it can be frustrating because eco-friendly and organic fashion and body care is more expensive than conventional, in most cases.
 However, this isn’t without total lack of reason.

-Eco-friendly is getting popular slowly, but it’s still an emerging industry.
+Eco-friendly is still an emerging industry.
 Many of the companies on board with these products are smaller and don’t always have the ability to achieve the sheer sales scale that helps drive prices down.

 And remember, not only must growers be certified organic but anyone else who handles (i.e. manufactures or distributes the material) must also consider certification.
 Plus, while retailers don’t have to get certified to carry organic clothing, many are getting certified to help encourage consumer trust.
 That’s a big chunk of change to get everyone certified.
 If a product goes through other certification standards, such as Fair Trade, that costs money too.